 - Like any successful form of marketing, you must target your efforts towards the channels that your customers or potential customers are using.

-- Thinking laterally is useful.
-For example, if you sell specialist foods it may be worth looking at social media that covers local food groups or cookery courses.
+- For example, if you sell specialist foods it may be worth looking at social media that covers local food groups or cookery courses.

-- Go where your customers go, rather than expect them to come to you.
-If your customers are already using one particular type of social media, such as Twitter or Facebook, that is where you should create your own presence.
+- Go where your customers go, rather than expecting them to come to you.
+If your customers are already using Twitter or Facebook, for example, that is where you should create your own presence.